Adopting a Pet

 - If you are home a lot

 Another item to take into consideration, particularly for a dog, is if the dog has the right individual temperament.
 Some hybrids are good, while others can be bad.
-Wolf-dog hybrids are a bad choice, they can be temperamental and have many needs (for more information go to Howling Acres).
+Wolf-dog hybrids are a bad choice, they can be temperamental and have many needs.
 Visit with any pet you are thinking about purchasing.
 Introduce them to the whole family to be sure they won’t react badly to any small children.

 If you have other pets, ask if the pet you are considering has any history of aggression toward other animals or people.